-Have you ever noticed how some of the very best food can be found in a strip mall?
+Have you ever noticed how some of the very best food is in a strip mall?
 It is always such a treat when you find a great spot that is hidden in plain sight, right?
 La Ciudad Mexican Cafe Y Grill in the Uptown neighborhood is one of those Latin eats in Chicago that you do not want to miss!

 This family-run Mexican restaurant creates thoughtful plates of food with super fresh ingredients.
-On a recent visit, I enjoyed a healthy plate of halibut in lime butter with capers, rice and beans.
+On a recent visit, I enjoyed a healthy dish of halibut in lime butter with capers, rice, and beans.

 La Ciudad Mexican Cafe & Grill is located at 4515 N. Sheridan Road.
-Take the Red Line to the Wilson ‘L’ stop and walk 2 blocks east and one block south.
+Take the Red Line to the Wilson ‘L’ stop and walk two blocks east and one block south.

 While I was contemplating ordering the black cod “al pastor,” my helpful server convinced me to order the scallops.
 She told me that it was her favorite dish on the menu and since this was my first visit to Leña Brava, I decided to follow her advice.
-It was a great decision because these scallops screamed “I am on a tropical vacation!”
-They were sweet, perfectly cooked and sat atop a bed of mashed plantains, salsa and smoky bonito flakes.
+It was a great decision because these scallops screamed: “I am on a tropical vacation!”
+They were sweet, perfectly cooked and sat on a bed of mashed plantains, salsa, and smoky bonito flakes.
 This dish was lick-your-plate worthy!

-Leña Brava is located at 900 W. Randolph St., just one block south and 2 blocks east of the Morgan ‘L’ stop, along the Green and Pink Lines.
+Leña Brava is located at 900 W. Randolph St., just one block south and two blocks east of the Morgan ‘L’ stop, along the Green and Pink Lines.

 Have you tried Peruvian food yet?
-If not, then you should put Tanta on your list of the Latin eats in Chicago to try.
-Tanta is located in bustling River North where people gather to see and be seen and it offers fare with some flavors which are a different from the other restaurants in the neighborhood.
+If not, then you should put Tanta on your list of the Latin eats in Chicago to visit.
+Tanta, located in bustling River North, is where people gather to see and be seen, and it offers fare with some flavors which are different from the other restaurants in the neighborhood.

-The octopus and other seafood on the menu are top notch and they come with varying levels of spice.
+The octopus and other seafood on the menu are top choices and they come with varying levels of spice.
 There is something at Tanta for every palate.
-Tanta also has some delicious meat dishes and you should check out the vibe-y rooftop patio for drinks plus a more limited version of the menu.
+Tanta also has some delicious meat dishes, and you should check out the vibey rooftop patio for drinks plus a more limited version of the menu.

-Tanta is located at 118 W. Grand Avenue, just 2 blocks west of the Grand ‘L’ stop, along the Red Line.
+Tanta is located at 118 W. Grand Avenue, just two blocks west of the Grand ‘L’ stop, along the Red Line.

 Pozoleria San Juan

-Humboldt Park is a neighborhood rich in Latin history, restaurants and bakeries representing Puerto Rico to Mexico.
-Pozoleria San Juan is one of my favorite places to reminisce about time I spent in Mexico and enjoy some of that country’s Latin eats in Chicago.
+Humboldt Park is a neighborhood rich in Latin history, restaurants, and bakeries representing Puerto Rico to Mexico.
+Pozoleria San Juan is one of my favorite places to reminisce about the time I spent in Mexico and enjoy some of that country’s Latin eats in Chicago.

 While this place has a large menu with many tasty options, you do not want to miss the pozole (hominy soup) which you can have in either red, green or white broth.
-I really love the red pozole but they are all phenomenal and extremely comforting.
-I suggest that you order the medium size, unless you plan on sharing or taking some home, in which case get the large bowl.
+I love the red pozole, but they are all phenomenal and incredibly comforting.
+I suggest that you order the medium size unless you plan on sharing or taking some home, in which case get the large bowl.

-In order to take in the full pozole experience, order it with everything: radishes, cabbage, white onions, chicharrones (crispy pig skin), avocado, tortillas and lime.
+To take in the full pozole experience, order it with everything: radishes, cabbage, white onions, chicharrones (crispy pig skin), avocado, tortillas, and lime.